 As she had travelled extensively in California and the Southwestern United States, she came to Flinders with a well-developed interest in the history and culture of the indigenous communities in those areas.
 The topics she chose at Flinders – Spanish, American Studies and History – reflect those interests, and in the years following her graduation she remained an avid reader and student of Native American history.
 Two elements of her fascination for the history of the American West and its peoples are now held at Flinders University in her memory, donated by her husband Mr Bruce Harding.

-Books can be found by searching within the Louis L’Amour and Valda Harding Collection in FindIt@Flinders:
+Go to the Louis L'Amour and Valda Harding Collection in findit@flinders.

 Submit an online enquiry about Special Collections